-In 2015, Brian, a Golden R President’s Circle RPAC investor, will serve as the NAR’s chair for the Data Strategies committee after serving as the Member Services Liaison to President Steve Brown in 2015.
-He is a GRI instructor for the state and founded one of the largest technology camps in the country, attracting more than 1100 real estate professionals from more than 30 states.
+In 2016, Brian, a Golden R President’s Circle Hall of Fame RPAC investor, has served on numerous committees, currently serving on Commitment to Excellence.
+He founded one of the largest technology camps in the country, attracting more than 1500 real estate professionals from more than 30 states.
+2017 marks the eighth annual event.
 Brian has appeared on numerous real estate television shows for HGTV and The Learning Channel.
 He says his favorite show so far was a one-time show he co-hosted called “The Top 25 House Hunting Tips” which aired in 2009, however some of his other episodes of “Good Buy, Bad Buy,” “House Hunters,” and “Flip That House” still air today.

 Brian says he loves being a REALTOR® because it’s one of the truest portals into community service and gratitude.
-As a board member of Hands On Nashville, Greenways for Nashville, and Metro Nashville’s Farmers Market Commission, he is a true advocate for neighborhood issues and his city’s infrastructure.
+As a board member for Greenways for Nashville and Metro Nashville’s Farmers Market Commission, he is a true advocate for neighborhood issues and his city’s infrastructure.
 He and his spouse, Greg, founded one of the only food pantries in North Nashville, feeding more than 175 families each month.
 In 2014, the pantry won the Mary Catherine Strobel Volunteer of the Year Award.
-They live on a farm in Madison with their two children, Micah (born in 2011) and Esther (born in 2014).
+They live on a farm in Madison with their two children, Micah (5) and Esther (2).